Apple admits iOS 15.4 battery drain on iPhones is an issue – but there's a solution

 It's also worth noting that some iPhone users have noted their their iPhones are running hotter than usual, and even "overheating".
 Apple has yet to comment on any of those reports, so the iOS 15.4 battery saga might not be over just yet.

 It's not been the best week for Apple fans.
-The latest iPhone 14 rumours point to thicker-than-expected camera bumps, which is disappointing given then 'slimmer is better' trend.
+The latest iPhone 14 rumours point to a thicker-than-expected camera bump, which is disappointing given the 'slimmer is better' trend.

 Still, battery troubles aside, iOS 15.4 has plenty going for it.
 The update lets you use Face ID whilst wearing a mask, start a FaceTime call from Apple Music and enjoy a new gender-neutral Siri voice.